EichanInIt/COS30049-Computing-Technology-Innovation-Project_CAA_ML_model/README.md

-# COS30049-Computing-Technology-Innovation-Project_CAA_ML_model
+# COS30049 - Computing Technology Innovation Project (CAA ML Model)

-# Installation
+## Installation

-All the dependencies and packages are listed in requirements.txt.
-Simply run the following to install
+To install all the dependencies, ensure that the required packages listed in `requirements.txt` are installed.
+Use the following command:

     pip install -r requirements.txt

+Note: Ensure that you are in the correct directory when running this command to avoid any path-related issues.

 # Delay Training Model Training

-Note: Please make sure that running the repository directory is right so no directory problems occur.

-The provided flight.csv dataset is located in the dataset file, run the following commands in order
+The model is trained using flight data from the 'flight.csv', located in the 'dataset' folder.
+Follow the following instruction to transform and train the model.

     python flights_data_transformation.py